femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 [ROM 5:20](https://www.biblegateway.com/passage/?search=Romans+5%3A20&version=NIV)

-Being bounded by grace is made possible through  the sacrifice Christ has made on the cross, and just as he rose up from death, we have risen from the power of sin which comes through the law, to Grace.
+Being bounded by grace is made possible through the sacrifice Christ has made on the Cross, and just as he rose up from death, we have risen from the power of sin which comes through the Law, to Grace.
 Now say to yourself:

 *"I am bounded by Grace, therefore i am free"*